 Data

 The data layer of a web app manages and retrieves all user data related to an application.
 It consists of data storage and data access.
-Sometimes, it can be split into two layers — a database layer and a persistence layer that are responsible for storing and retreiving data correspondently.
+Sometimes, it can be split into two layers — a database layer and a persistence layer that are responsible for storing and retrieving data correspondently.
 The meaning remains the same.
 Overall, it covers all the operations that are carried out for a piece of data to be fetched.

 Business Logic